The pancreas is a long, flat, pear-shaped organ located behind the stomach. It makes digestive enzymes and hormones, including insulin.

-You may need to stay in the hospital from five days to three weeks.
+You may need to stay in the hospital from 5 days to 3 weeks.
 This depends on the extent of your surgery.
 If you have any problems, you will need to stay longer.

 Right after the procedure, you will be in a recovery room where your blood pressure, pulse, and breathing will be monitored.
 Recovery may also include:

 You will be encouraged to be mobile as soon as possible.
 This start as soon as the first day after your surgery.

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

 There are also steps you can take to reduce your chances of infection such as:

 When you return home, take these steps:

 Call your doctor if any of these occur:

 If you have symptoms of diabetes, call your doctor.
 You may need to have your insulin dose adjusted.
 Symptoms include:

 If you think you have an emergency, call for emergency medical services right away.